doozr/doozr.github.io/_posts/2016-06-29-enough-of-that.md

 At least some of these should, I think, be in `itertools` or a similar module.
-Others I didn't need but would come in useful include `head` and `tail` to yield, respectively, all but the last and all by the first element.
+Others I didn't need but would come in useful include `head` and `tail` to yield, respectively, all but the last and all but the first element.

 The interesting thing about all these functions is that none of them are imperative generators.
 Rather, the are combinations and reuse of existing